liferay/lexicon-site/src/pages/docs/patterns/Toolbars/management_bar.md

 1. Checkbox: To select all elements in the current page
 2. Counter: Selected elements counter
 3. Select all: To select all elements in the dataset
-4. Qucik actions: set of quick actions with a visual representation
+4. Quick actions: set of quick actions with a visual representation
 5. Actions menu: on interaction displays a dropdown menu with all the actions that can be applied over the selected dataset.

 ### Requirements